 One of these processes was to assign a member of staff at each care home as the Person Centred Software champion.
 Debbie says, “This was someone that was very capable with the system and it was very important to lead the change in the care home.”

 “As the Operations Manager, the system is so useful.
-If I pick up an issue in one care home’s care records, I can investigate other care homes’ records to check the same issue isn’t in theirs in about two hours, compared to a week when we used paper.
-The system has been so valuable to help us maintain a high level of quality of care.”
+If I pick up an issue in one care home’s care records, I can investigate other care homes’ records to check the same issue isn’t in theirs in about two hours, compared to a week when we used paper.”

 “While we were initially introducing the system older members of staff wanted to leave, including a member of staff who had been working at Benslow Care Homes for 26 years.
 However, due to the system being so easy to learn, within a few weeks she was showing me what to do!”, says Debbie.
 “We found that as the younger members of staff were more digitally literate, they helped everyone to get used to the system.”